Andriamanitra/jailCTF2024/README.md

 ## ruby-on-jails

-The key to solving ruby-on-jails was to figure out all the different ways you can call methods without explicitly calling methods as the challenge code didn't permit any of these:
+The key to solving ruby-on-jails was to figure out all the different ways you can call methods without explicitly calling methods as the challenge code banned these opcodes:
 ```rb
 $banned_opcodes = [ :CALL, :FCALL, :OPCALL, :QCALL, :VCALL, :DXSTR, :XSTR, :ALIAS, :VALIAS ]
 ```